-Use this campaign partner toolkit to help more people to feedback on their care!
+Use this stakeholder toolkit to encourage more people to feedback on their care.

 Year-long campaign overview

 Because We All Care is a year-long campaign led by the Care Quality Commission (CQC) and Healthwatch England in response to coronavirus (COVID-19).
 As the country pulls together to recover from the impact of coronavirus, Because We All Care aims to encourage more people to share their experiences of care to help the NHS and social care services identify and address quality issues and provide the best care possible.

 If you work for a health or social care service or support patients and service users, join the campaign to help spread the word and help more people to have their say on health and social care!
 The campaign is supported by CQC and Healthwatch but anyone can take part, whether you run a social care or NHS service, work for a charity or just want to encourage more people to share their experiences of care.

 Our research indicates that people support health and care services more than ever and want to do more to support them in the aftermath of the coronavirus crisis.
 This year-long campaign aims to harness this by supporting more people to have their say.
 We want to promote the positive benefits of sharing feedback on care - either with providers directly or third-parties such as CQC and Healthwatch - and how that can help services to provide the best possible level of care.
 Over the long-term, the campaign aims to help create an environment where sharing feedback on care becomes the norm.